-Small asteroids specifically of interest to NASA for possible future robotic or manned missions are termed Near-Earth Object Human Space Flight Accessible Targets Study (NHATS) compliant.
-The number of NHATS objects detected with Arecibo similarly jumped in 2012, and 2016 was a record year, where we detected 27 of these objects.
+Small asteroids specifically of interest to NASA for possible future robotic or crewed missions are termed Near-Earth Object Human Space Flight Accessible Targets Study (NHATS) compliant.
+The number of NHATS objects detected with Arecibo similarly jumped in 2012.